periph/gohci/CONFIG.md

   - `Push`
   - All the items except the last one are for the magic `gohci` hotword by super users.
 The last one is for post merge testing.
+- Save the settings.
+If the 'ping' is red, it means that you may have typoed the query argments (altPath or superUsers) or that the HTTPS proxy is misconfigured.

 ### Project config